munish0838/translation-assignment/README.md

 | 150   | 72.222%  |
 | 200   | 69.135%  |

+Note:
+* Some outputs had multiple responses, which were same in some cases, while some cases had both true and false in output response.
+The accuracy was calculated once with presence of actual value in the output and once with considering the first response only.

 ## Suggestions
 * Increasing training steps led to increase in accuracy so model can be trained for more steps
 * Use of one-shot or other techniques to provide examples to model may improve model performance